jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

   - Login/SSH to your Grafana Server
   - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
   - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
-  - Swtitch to the "prometheus-and-grafana" git branch
+  - Swtitch to the "prometheus-and-grafana-and-nodeexporter" git branch
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-grafana.sh
   - Confirm the status shows "Active (running)"